dolthub/docs/content/products/doltlab/administrator.md

 ![Create Deployment Page 1](../../../static/create_deployment_1.png)

-In the image above you can see that we defined our Hosted Dolt deployment name as `my-doltlab-db-1`, selected an AWS instance with 2 CPU and 8 GB of RAM in region `us-west-2`.
-We've also requested 200 GB of disk for the instance.
+In the image above you can see that we defined our Hosted Dolt deployment name as `my-doltlab-db-1`, selected an AWS EC2 host with 2 CPU and 8 GB of RAM in region `us-west-2`.
+We've also requested 200 GB of disk.
 For DoltLab, these settings should be more than sufficient.

 We have also requested a replica instance by checking the "Enable Replication" box, and specifying `1` replica, although replication is not required for DoltLab.